How to Get to Panajachel and Lake Atitlan

 Frequently Asked Questions

-Is there night transport to Panajachel?
+Is there a direct shuttle from the airport to Panajachel?